davidsmatlak/davidsmatlak.github.io/docs/index.md

 ---
 layout: home
 title: About the site
-date: 2021-03-04
+date: 2021-12-12
 list_title: Blog posts
 ---

-Hi, my name is David Smatlak and I'm a technical writer in Seattle, WA.
+Hi, my name is David Smatlak and I'm a technical writer in Edmonds, WA.
 This repository and website contain my technical writing samples for topics that I find interesting.
 I research and develop all the original content, screenshots, and code samples.